High Expectations and Rigorous Instruction

 Transforming

-Our leaders' expectations and feedback on instruction are focused primarily on student conceptual understanding and critical thinking while also supporting skill development.
+Our leaders' expectations and feedback on instruction are focused primarily on student conceptual understanding and critical thinking while also supporting student skill development.

 Selected Rating: None